Website Security and Policies

 Our Internet Banking service provider has also developed security policies and procedures to protect the customer information that they must collect and maintain to help us process your banking transactions over the Internet.
 They have developed a top-of-the line security system to insure your customer information is protected on the Internet and within the data center environment.

 Privacy of Children

 Peoples National Bank of Kewanee respects the privacy of children.
-We do not knowingly collect names or any other personally identifiable information from children.
-We do not knowingly market to children nor do we allow children to open accounts without parental consent.
+We do not knowingly market to children nor collect names or any other personally identifiable information from children 13 years of age or younger.

 Our website may include linked 3rd party sites that would be of interest to children.
 We are not responsible for the privacy and security practices of these sites.
 Parents should review the privacy policies of these sites closely before allowing children to provide any personally identifiable information.